mbedez/DiscordBot/README.md

 You can use the Dockerfile to buid an Alpine Docker image for Raspberry pi 4 with `docker build -t your/tag .`.
-You can also use `pip install -r requirements.txt` to install the necessary libraries. (youtube-dl needs to be installed from github version with pip `install git+https://github.com/ytdl-org/youtube-dl.git@master`)
+You can also use `pip install -r requirements.txt` to install the necessary libraries.

 ***
 ## What is the future of FafBot